 Directions: Take I90 to I290 and take exit 7A east to Williamsville (Rt 5, Glen Ave).
 Continue through the village and turn left onto Rock St. At the end of Rock St, turn right onto Glen Ave and look for the parking lots on either side of the street, just past the bridge.

 Parking: There are two parking lots off of Glen Ave.
 The northern lot has room for 20 cars, while the southern lot has room for 6.
 Additional parking can be found off of E. Spring St, near the Red Mill.

 Information / Accessibility / Accommodations

 Size/Types: A 27 ft tall cascade with a few free-falling segments.

 Waterway: Ellicott Creek, which flows northwest and joins with Tonawanda Creek just before it empties into the Tonawanda Channel of the Niagara River by Grand Island.

 Time: Visible from the roadside or via a short walk through the park to the falls.

 Handicap accessibility: Yes, paved walkways make this park very accessible.

 Pets: Not allowed.

-Accommodations: Restrooms; paved trails; trash bins; nature center; benches.
+Accommodations: Restrooms; paved trails; trash bins; nature center; benches, shops in the neighborhood.